matrizea/FelicaRelay/README.md

 Place a card to either Reader.

-Executing `python relay.py` makes another reader an emulator.
+Executing `python relay.py` makes the other reader an emulator.

 # Replace
 It can replace exchange.